MRKSS0/MRKSS0/README.md

 I started with HTML and CSS obviously, then I started to code in JavaScript.
 When I wanted become full-stack developer, then I learned PHP and structure SQL.

-Now, I'm trying to learn JavaScript side-server, but I still code in PHP for fun.
+Now, I'm trying to learn JavaScript server-side, but I still code in PHP for fun.
 On repository I think I will publish more JS than PHP project.
 ## 💾 [What do I like?]

 What you saw the icon, I love floppy disks!
 Uh...
 I don't know why.
 Just i love them, like in past they were powerful storage, and now look at them...
 Only 1.44Mb?!